 - Admission Lettre from your French institution (and once reviewed by Campus France, the EEF Certificate*)

-- (From step 2) Proof of Accomodation (at least the first three weeks of stay): Hotel reservation, rental agreement, sworn statement/undertaking from the host…
+- Proof of Accommodation (at least the first 3 weeks of stay)**

-- (From step 2) Proof of Financial Means of Support (615€ x the number of months of your visa): Bank statements, Proof of scholarship, Lettre from sponsor with ID and supporting documents…
+- Proof of Financial Means of Support (615€ x the number of months of your visa)***

 - (If not British) Proof that you are legally resident in the UK